tuuhin/tuuhin/README.md

 ## :wave: Hi, I am Tuhin

-Hellow I am Tuhin, a simple student who loves to code ⌨️ 👩‍🦯 ⌨️ and a huge fan of 🏏⚡ `Trent Boult` ⚡ 🏏.
+A student who loves to code ⌨️ 👩‍🦯 ⌨️ ,enjoys cricket 🏏and a huge fan of ⚡ `Trent Boult` ⚡ .

 ### 🧇 I am comfortable with